Have you ever wondered what the best piece of equipment is to build a bigger and stronger chest?

 Want to isolate your delts 1 at a time?
 With dumbbells, no problem at all.

 Want to isolate your chest?
-With dumbbells, again no problem.
+With dumbbells, again, no problem.

 3. You Can Train One Side of Your Body at a Time to Minimize Muscle Imbalances

-For example, when doing a bench press ... most people don’t realize they likely push harder with one side than the other!
-This can cause one side of your body to become stronger than the other.
-We call this a muscle imbalance.
+When doing a bench press, most people don’t realize they likely push harder with one side than the other, causing a muscle imbalance.
+These are common but can lead to injury if not addressed.

 4. Dumbbells Target More Stabilization Muscles